yoreumorchid/yoreumorchid/README.md

 ## Hi there★☆
-* I'm a 3rd year Software Engineering student at the University Malaya.
+* I'm a 4th year Software Engineering student at the University Malaya.
-* Currently, I'm mainly working on backend development using Go, and also focusing on cloud computing-related technologies.
+* Currently a QA & DevOps intern, actively learning to build automated testing frameworks.
 * I love collaborating on interesting projects!
 * (´∀`) Feel free to reach out to me via passionfruit1028@gmail.com.